Simplicial Convolutional Filters: Filter Design

-\textbf{Decoupled design.} We can reduce the computational complexity of solving \eqref{eq.ls-1} by considering a decoupled design for different frequency types.
-First, let us rewrite problem \eqref{eq.ls-1} as
+\textbf{Decoupled LS design.} We can reduce the complexity of solving \eqref{eq.ls-1} by decoupling the cost function for different frequency types.
+First, we rewrite problem \eqref{eq.ls-1} as

-Then, we ignore in \eqref{eq.ls-2} the dependence of the first two terms on coefficient $h_0$ and solve the last term separately to estimate $h_0$.
-We then substitute the estimate $\hat{h}_0$ in the first two terms to obtain $\hat{\balpha}$ and $\hat{\bbeta}$.
-This leads to the solution
+To approximate a solution, we ignore the dependence of the first two terms in \eqref{eq.ls-2} on coefficient $h_0$ and solve the last term separately to estimate $h_0$.
+We then substitute the estimate $\hat{h}_0$ in the first two terms to obtain $\hat{\balpha}$ and $\hat{\bbeta}$, given by